Monomial stability of Frobenius images: Applications to Garsia-Haiman modules

 Alternatively, in \cite{garsiaPleth} a formula of the form

-is found where $k_{\lambda}[X;q,t]$ is an inhomogeneous symmetric function with max degree $|\lambda|$ and coefficients being Laurent polynomials in $q,t$.
+is found where $k_{\lambda}[X;q,t]$ is an inhomogeneous symmetric function with highest degree $|\lambda|$ and coefficients being Laurent polynomials in $q,t$.
 In Example \ref{kostkaEx}, $k_{1^k}[X]=e_k[X-1]$.
-Again, the coefficients have negative powers so the argument can't run through as in the example.
+Again, the coefficients have negative powers so the argument cannot run through as in the example.

 \begin{ques} Can one alternatively prove Corollary \ref{qtKostkaRange} using a careful analysis of equation (\ref{plethForm}) or (\ref{k_lambda})? \end{ques}